-For financial year 2022/23 another one year settlement was provided in December 2021.
+For financial year 2023/24 another one year settlement was provided in December 2022 and updated in January 2023.
 There is a commitment from Scottish Government to multi-year settlements in the future.

-Looking forward the policy intent set out in the Scottish Governments' recently published programme for government and the pressures being experienced in the Health Service budget drive a broad expectation that resources for Local governments services will continue to be constrained for the foreseeable future.
+Looking forward, the policy intent set out in the Scottish Governments' programme for government and the pressures being experienced in the Health Service budget drive a broad expectation that resources for local government services will continue to be constrained for the foreseeable future.

 The current assumptions are that there will be a flat cash settlement each year in the core Grant Aided Expenditure (GAE) from Scottish Government.
-Each 1% deviation from this flat cash position accounts for around £2.2m of movement in funding.
+Each 1% deviation from this flat cash position accounts for around £2.5m of movement in funding.

-Should a future reduction in Government grant materialise, options for bridging the resultant budget gap would be to apply reserves, accelerate savings plans, defer expenditure plans or revise future assumptions around Council Tax income.
+Should a future reduction in Scottish Government grant materialise, options for bridging the resultant budget gap would be to apply reserves, accelerate savings plans, defer expenditure plans or revise future assumptions around Council Tax income.

-A multi-year funding settlement from Scottish Government including clarification on ringfencing of funding remains an aspiration for local government and it is hoped this may be forthcoming in future years.
+A multi-year funding settlement from Scottish Government including clarification on ring-fencing of funding remains an aspiration for local government and it is hoped this may be forthcoming in future years.
 Such a forward projection, even if only based on indicative figures, would allow more accurate future forecasting to take place.